luciddesign/orderly/README.md

     });

   Note that if your initial page state relies on these functions, you may have to trigger them manually.
-You might achieve this by triggering a window resize event on page load:
+You might achieve this by triggering an `'orderly'` resize event on page load:

-    $( window ).trigger( 'resize' );

-  If this will have undesirable side effects, you can also trigger a resize directly on the jQuery object:

-    $( '.product' ).trigger( 'orderly' );
+    $( window ).trigger( 'orderly' );

 ##  Considerations  ##